iamgreaser/iceball/README.txt

 LICENSING NOTES:
 Iceball is licensed under the regular GNU GPL version 3.
 Ice Lua Components is licensed under the LGPL version 3.
+All PMF/WAV/TGA assets are released under Creative Commons 3.0 BY-SA: http://creativecommons.org/licenses/by-sa/3.0/

+These are unless otherwise marked Copyright (C) 2012, Iceball contributors.
+See CREDITS.txt for the list, and my apologies if I've forgotten to update it.

 Ice Lua Components contains some content from libSDL, which is licensed under the LGPL version 2.1.
-All PMF/WAV/TGA assets are released under Creative Commons 3.0 BY-SA: http://creativecommons.org/licenses/by-sa/3.0/
+It is marked accordingly.

 All VXL maps are (C) their respective owners.

 REQUIREMENTS:
 - a C compiler that isn't crap (read: not MSVC++)